eliasayy/FRED/README.md

-# FRED
+# Financial_Analysis
-This is an analysis of FRED Economic using Power BI to visualize data and Python to pull the api data
+This is an analysis of a sample Financial Data using Power BI to visualize data